pyinstaller/pyinstaller/doc/source/Manual.rst

 than a one-folder app.

 After creating the temporary folder, the |bootloader|
 proceeds exactly as for the one-folder bundle, in the context of the temporary folder.
-When the bundled code terminates, it deletes the temporary folder.
+When the bundled code terminates, the |bootloader| deletes the temporary folder.

-(Note that in Linux and related systems, it is possible to mount the ``/tmp`` folder with a "no-execution" option.
+(In Linux and related systems, it is possible to mount the ``/tmp`` folder with a "no-execution" option.
 That option is not compatible with a |PyInstaller|
 one-file bundle.
 It needs to execute code out of ``/tmp``.)

-Because the program makes a temporary folder with a unique name, you can run multiple copies; they won't interfere with each other.
+Because the program makes a temporary folder with a unique name, you can run multiple copies of the app;
+they won't interfere with each other.
 However, running multiple copies is expensive in disk space because nothing is shared.

 The ``_MEI``\ *xxxxxx* folder is not removed if the program crashes or is killed (kill -9 on Unix, killed by the Task Manager on Windows,